Uncertainty quantification in fine-tuned LLMs using LoRA ensembles: Introduction

 Key questions arise after fine-tuning: What areas of knowledge remain outside the model's expertise?
 What knowledge is retained from the pre-trained model?
 What knowledge is gained during the fine-tuning process on the target dataset?
 These questions are fundamental in guiding us towards a more reliable, interpretable and trustworthy application of LLMs.

 We contribute to addressing these questions by analyzing the uncertainty in LLMs that have been fine-tuned using LoRA for answering multiple-choice question answers (QAs).
 These tasks involve definite single-token target labels, which significantly simplifies the analysis while still requiring the model to have a thorough understanding of context.
-We explore how uncertainty estimates, divided into epistemic model uncertainty and aleatoric data uncertainty, can be utilized to observe changes in the models knowledge regarding the presented data.
-We use predictive entropy and mutual information to quantify uncertainty, the former containing both aleatoric and epistemic contributions whereas the latter is solely epistemic.
+We use predictive entropy and mutual information to quantify inherent- and model uncertainty.
 These entropic uncertainty measures are calculated for a Bayesian posterior derived from an ensemble of LLMs fine-tuned with LoRA.

-We use the pre-trained Mistral-7b \cite{jiang2023mistral} model as a prior for the weight distribution, fine-tuning on the CommonsenseQA (CQA) \cite{talmor-etal-2019-commonsenseqa}, and the Social Sciences as well as STEM components from MMLU \cite{hendryckstest2021} multiple-choice QA datasets.
-By quantifying the evolution of knowledge using predictive entropy and mutual information, we show how these measures can be used to reason about complexity of the dataset, and expected model efficacy on the target domain.
-Code is available \cite{github}.
+Using the pre-trained Mistral-7b \cite{jiang2023mistral} model as a prior, we fine-tune on the CommonsenseQA (CQA) \cite{talmor-etal-2019-commonsenseqa} and evaluate its performance on both CQA and the Social Sciences and STEM components of the MMLU \cite{hendryckstest2021} multiple-choice QA datasets.
+By quantifying the evolution of knowledge using predictive entropy and mutual information, we demonstrate how these measures can be used to reason about the balance between retained prior knowledge and acquired domain specific knowledge during and after fine-tuning.